WHAT IS CGRN ABOUT?

 Childhood glaucoma is an uncommon and chronic disorder that can cause permanent vision loss and blindness if left untreated.
 However, with an accurate and early diagnosis, along with effective treatment, children with pediatric glaucoma can achieve normal or near normal vision.
-Pediatric glaucoma has long been one of the most challenging eye conditions for children, parents and families.
-It can be difficult to diagnose and treat without specialized knowledge and experience.
+Until recent years, there has been little collaboration between physicians worldwide to determine the best course of action for the care of pediatric glaucoma.
+The Childhood Glaucoma Research Network was created to change this.

-Initial work in creating the CGRN was led by the voluntary efforts of a number of pediatric glaucoma specialists in the United States and United Kingdom.
-Dr. Alana Grajewski, glaucoma and pediatric glaucoma specialist from the University of Minnesota and Bascom Palmer Eye Institute at the University of Miami, organized the group and established financial support from the GL Foundation for Children with Glaucoma, the University of Minnesota Department of Ophthalmology and Visual Neurosciences, and the Minnesota Lions Vision Foundation.
-The Childhood Glaucoma Research Network is now supported and administered by faculty and staff at Bascom Palmer Eye Institute’s The Samuel & Ethel Balkan International Pediatric Glaucoma Center and the GL Foundation for Children with Glaucoma.
+Initial workday in creating the CGRN was led by the voluntary efforts of a number of pediatric glaucoma specialists in the United States and United Kingdom.
+Dr. Alana Grajewski, glaucoma and pediatric glaucoma specialist from the University of Miami, organized the group and established financial support from the GL Foundation for Children with Glaucoma, the University of Minnesota Ophthalmology and Visual Neurosciences, and the Minnesota Lions Vision Foundation.
+The Childhood Glaucoma Research Network is now supported and administered by faculty and staff at Bascom Palmer Eye Institute's The Samuel & Ethel Balkan International Pediatric Glaucoma Center and the GL Foundation for Children with Glaucoma.

 Prior to the creation of the CGRN, physicians worldwide were using different language to describe what they were experiencing with patients with pediatric glaucoma.
 Within 12 months, the CGRN successfully proposed the first International Consensus Classification of childhood glaucoma to serve as the foundation for future research.
 The classification is now recognized worldwide as the classification for childhood glaucoma, reaching consensus agreement at the Ninth World Glaucoma Association Consensus and has been adopted by the American Board of Ophthalmology.